smiosoft/assets/src/project-title/README.md

 ### Exporting

-Select the `project-title` root frame layer and ensure that the `Fill` property is hidden.
+Select the `project-title` root frame layer, and ensure that the `Fill` property is hidden.
 Use the `Export` section at the bottom, with `PNG` format selected.